bigangryguy/angular-domain-txt/README.md

 This is nothing more than a made up use case for learning Angular and is not intended for any real world use.
 However, if you find anything useful in it for your own learning, that would make me happy.

+The frontend is part of an overall project with this [REST API](https://github.com/bigangryguy/flask-domain-txt) and both need to be running together to have a fully functional system.

 ### Built With